DoctorEww/software-assurance/Design.md

     - Threat Name: Weak Access Control for a Resource
     - Justification: BitWarden Desktop Application only has permissions to read it's own file space.
     - Existing Mitigations: BitWarden runs as a user process which has permissions to read and write all user files.
-    - Notable Gap: **BitWarden has elevated permissions to read and write files; these permissions are unnecessary**
+    - Notable Gap: **BitWarden has elevated permissions to read and write files; these permissions are unnecessary.**

   - *Threat ID: 5*
     - Threat Name: Potential Data Repudiation by 1.0 Bitwarden Desktop Application
     - Justification: In the event of non-readable files, new files are written.
     - Existing Mitigations: BitWarden replaces non-existing files, tampered files throw a crash.
-    - Notable Gap: **BitWarden crashes when local files are tampered with**
+    - Notable Gap: **BitWarden crashes when local files are tampered with.**

   - *Threat ID: 6*
     - Threat Name: Potential Process Crash or Stop for 1.0 Bitwarden Desktop Application